 Welcome and Intent

-This site has always been (except for a very brief period) public and free for all to use.
+This site has always been public and free for all to use.
 That will likely continue but it could change at some point for a variety of reasons.
 A lot of folks don’t realize it, but this site costs me hundreds of dollars per year, all paid out of my own pocket.
 Yes, the annoying Google ads pay for some of it but not even close to the full amount.
 I’m happy to do this for my passion but again – likely not forever!
 Don’t panic, I’ll make sure to give everyone notice of any site closures or major changes before they happen – assuming the universe grants me that luxury of course.

 How to Use Explor8ion